Nested Hilbert schemes on surfaces: Virtual fundamental class: Introduction

 \section{Introduction}

 Hilbert scheme of points on a nonsingular surface $S$ have been vastly studied.
 They are nonsingular varieties with rich geometric structures some of which have applications in physics (see \cite{N99} for a survey).
 We are mainly interested in the enumerative geometry of Hilbert schemes of points \cite{G90, L99, CO12, GS16}.
-This has applications in curve counting problems on $S$ \cite{LT14}.
+This has applications in curve counting problems on $S$ \cite{LT14, R17}.
 The first two authors of this paper have studied the relation of some of these enumerative problems to the Donaldson-Thomas theory of 2-dimensional sheaves in threefolds and to S-duality conjectures \cite{GS13}.
 In contrast, Hilbert scheme of curves on $S$ can be badly behaved and singular.
 They were studied in detail by D\"{u}rr-Kabanov-Okonek \cite{DKO07} in the context of Poincar\'e invariants (algebraic Seiberg-Witten invariants \cite{CK13}).
 More recently, the stable pair invariants of surfaces have been employed in the context of curve counting problems \cite{PT10, MPT10, KT14, KST11}.
-We define new invariants for the nested Hilbert scheme of curves and points on $S$.
-Our main application of these invariants is in the study of Donaldson-Thomas theory of local surfaces, that is carried out in \cite{GSY17b}.
+The moduli space of stable pairs on $S$ is identified with the Hilbert scheme of points on curves on $S$, and so is a nested Hilbert scheme on $S$.
+This paper studies general nested Hilbert schemes of points and curves on $S$.
+The geometry of nested Hilbert scheme of points was studied in \cite{C98}.
+We construct a reduced and a non-reduced perfect obstruction theories for the nested Hilbert scheme of curves and points on $S$.
+The reduced one is an extension of the reduced perfect obstruction theory of stable pairs worked out in \cite{KT14}, and its construction closely follows their technique.
+Our main application of the non-reduced perfect obstruction theory is in the study of (reduced!)
+Donaldson-Thomas theory of local surfaces that is carried out in \cite{GSY17b}.
+The non-reduced perfect obstruction theory appears in the study of Vafa-Witten theory of $S$ \cite{TT17}, and also in the work of A. Negut \cite{N17}.